Wednesday, November 27, 2019

 And this Lego minifigure keychain of Hermione Granger from the Harry Potter franchise was found at a thrift store for a fantastic price.

-Every once in a while, I've even purchased a clearance priced Lego keychain or two from one of the official Lego Stores, if my family happened to be at a mall that had one and they wanted to stop.
+Every once in a while, I'd even purchase a clearance priced Lego keychain or two from one of the official Lego Stores, if my family happened to be at a mall that had one and they wanted to stop.

-The purple Lego brick keychain and the Lego minifigure of Indiana Jones' father pictured above both came from The Lego Store.
+The purple Lego brick keychain and the Lego minifigure keychain of Indiana Jones' father that are pictured above both came from The Lego Store.

-These next two Lego keychains, of Luke Skywalker and R2-D2 from Star Wars, were also bought from Lego Stores, at different times.
+These next two Lego keychains, of Luke Skywalker and R2-D2 from Star Wars, were also bought from Lego Stores though at different times.

 My family and I didn't visit the actual attraction, but we did take a look in the store.
-(There are a number of souvenir keychains in my collection from places I haven't actually visited.
-See my 'Armchair Traveling' post.)
+But then, there are a number of souvenir keychains in my collection from places I haven't actually visited.
+(See my "Armchair Traveling" post.)

-However, the main problem I had with shopping for keychains at the authorized Lego Stores was that all of the stores closest to me were too far away to visit regularly.
+However, the main problem I've had with shopping for keychains at authorized Lego Stores is that all of the stores closest to me are too far away to visit regularly.
 And forget about shopping for Lego keychains online.
-Once you add on the shipping costs it becomes very difficult to find many real bargains, though not impossible.
-The Lego minifigure keychain of Harry Potter shown below was purchased online to go with my Hermione Granger minifigure keychain.
+Once you tack on the shipping costs, it becomes very difficult to find many real bargains, though not impossible.
+The Lego minifigure keychain of Harry Potter shown below was purchased online to compliment my Hermione Granger minifigure keychain.
+Now I just need Ron Weasley in minifigure keychain form.

-However, ever since Andy's Brick Shop opened at one of the local malls it's gotten a lot easier for me to get my hands on reasonably priced Lego keychains, without having to worry about the shipping costs that I would need to pay if I shopped online.
-Andy's Brick Shop is an independent Lego store that sells mostly secondhand pieces and sets.
-I've mentioned the shop before in my 'February Shopping Spree' post.
+However, ever since Andy's Brick Shop opened at one of the local malls, it's gotten a lot easier for me to get my hands on reasonably priced Lego keychains without having to worry about the shipping costs I'd need to pay if I shopped online.
+Andy's Brick Shop is an independent Lego store that sells a lot of secondhand pieces and sets.
+I've mentioned the shop before in my "Disney Keychain Shopping Spree" post.

 This minifigure keychain was one of my early purchases from Andy's Brick Shop.
-I'm guessing it was originally sold in Orlando, Florida as a souvenir.
+I'm guessing it was originally sold as a souvenir in Orlando, Florida.
 There is a Legoland theme park near that part of Florida, as well as a Lego Store at the Walt Disney World resort.
-However, I'm honestly not sure which of those locations this keychain came from, if either.
+However, I'm honestly not sure which of those locations this keychain would have come from, if either.

-I bought the keychain above at Andy's Brick Shop because my best friend and two of my sisters are fans of the Marvel superheroes film franchise, known collectively as the Marvel Cinematic Universe or MCU.
-This minifigure is based on the Black Widow character from The Avengers.
-Actually, I think the main reasons I bought her were because I just really liked her hairstyle and her facial expression.
-But thanks to my best friend and my sisters, at least I actually knew who she was.
-I can't exactly say the same about my next purchase.
+I bought the keychain above at Andy's Brick Shop because my best friend and two of my sisters are fans of the Marvel Comics superheroes film franchise, known collectively as the Marvel Cinematic Universe or the MCU.
+This minifigure keychain is based on the Black Widow character from The Avengers.
+Actually, I think the main reasons I bought her were because I just really liked both her hairstyle and her facial expression.
+But thanks to my best friend and my sisters, at least I actually knew who she was when I purchased her.
+I can't exactly say the same about my next keychain purchase.

-Another Andy's Brick Shop find, this keychain is based on a character from the Disney live action film Prince Of Persia.
-I've never seen the movie, but this minifigure has sort of a 'Princess Leia' vibe to me, which I like.
-Granted, I might feel differently if I actually knew anything about the character.
+Another Andy's Brick Shop find, this minifigure keychain is based on a character from the Disney live action film Prince Of Persia.
+I've never seen the movie, but this figure had sort of a 'Princess Leia' vibe to me which I liked.
+Granted, I might feel differently if I actually knew anything about this character.

 When I found this keychain, I knew right away that it was a hobbit character, despite the missing tag.
 Lego hobbit minifigures have shorter legs than full sized minifigures.
 However, I wasn't entirely sure which hobbit this was.
 I was kind of hoping it was Sam.
 But when I looked this keychain up online, it turned out to be Bilbo.
 It's still an interesting figure though.